Amanda Trivizas Sizzles In Colorful Bikini: ‘Felt Cute Never Deleting’

 When it comes to looking smoking hot in revealing outfits, Amanda Trivizas is a natural.
 With her incredible body and pretty face, she looks good in just about anything she wears.
 The model took to Instagram on Tuesday to flaunt her curves in a colorful bikini while soaking up the sun.

-Amanda’s two piece was made of a patterned pink and blue fabric.
-The top featured a halter-style neck and triangle-shaped cups that put her cleavage on display.
-The bottoms were also skimpy with side strings that sat high on her hips.
+Amanda’s two-piece was made of patterned pink-and-blue fabric.
+The top featured a halter-style neck and triangle-shaped cups that allowed her to put her cleavage on display.
+The bottoms were also skimpy and had side strings that sat high on her hips.

 The model’s post consisted of a single photo that saw her sitting on an outdoor sofa.
 A short white wall decorated with ferns and other greenery was visible behind her.

 Amanda rocked the bathing suit as she sat on her side with her legs slightly bent.
 She leaned on her hands, which were in front of her.
-The pose showed off her all of her feminine curves including her hips and shapely thighs.
+The pose showed off her all of her feminine curves, including her hips and thighs.
 Also on display was her trim tummy and ample chest.
-Her smooth, bronze skin looked flawless.
+Her smooth, bronzed skin looked flawless.

-The influencer titled her head while she gave the camera a sultry look with her lips parted.
+The influencer tilted her head while she gave the camera a sultry look with her lips parted.
 Her dark hair fell behind her shoulders.
-Her makeup application appeared to include sculpted brows, thick lashes, and smoky eye shadow.
+Her makeup application appeared to include sculpted brows, thick lashes, and smoky eyeshadow.
 Amanda also looked to be wearing blush on the apples of her cheeks and a rose gloss on her lips.
 She accessorized the look with a pair of large hoop earrings and a body chain around her waist.

-The post was popular among her admirers, garnering more than 18,000 likes within an hour of going live.
+The post was popular among Amanda’s admirers, garnering more than 18,000 likes within an hour of going live.

 In the caption, Amanda joked that she might not ever delete the photo.